yyclaire/MoviePlaza/ReadMe.md

 - [x] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
 - [x] Customize the selection effect of the cell.

-The following **optional** features are implemented:

-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the navigation bar.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. create tab bar
-2. pass data through perform segue

 ## Video Walkthrough